-My goddaughter, Katie, is graduating from high school this week.
-She's just one of the approximately 3.3 million graduates graduating from U.S. public and private high schools this year.
+My nephew, Trent, graduated from high school this week.
+He's just one of the approximately 3.4 million graduates graduating from U.S. public and private high schools this year.

 Both of our boys graduated from college (one from law school, as well), then stepped out into the world looking for employment, during the economic "downturn" of the mid-to-late 2000's.
-Challenging indeed.
+Challenging to say the least.

-But although improved, the U.S. economy and job market remain challenging for many graduates, both high school and college.
-Today's parents worry, just as Marilyn and I did, if their child is prepared for what lies ahead.
+But although improved, the U.S. economy and its job market remain challenging for many graduates, both high school, and college.
+Today's parents worry, just as Marilyn and I did, if their child is well and fully-prepared for what lies ahead.

-I can tell you from years of experience as a Mortgage Originator ... many are not.
+I can tell you from my many years of experience as a Mortgage Originator ... many are not.

 The number of mortgage applicants I've seen over the years with money and credit problems that could be traced back to the period following either their high school graduation or years in college is eye-opening.